 When calculating the occupancy capacity of the entire shopping centre, all mall areas up to a maximum width of 6 m should be calculated using an occupancy load factor of 0.7.
 All remaining areas beyond the 6 m should use an occupancy load factor of 2.0.
 Food courts forming part of the mall should use an occupancy load factor of 1.0.
-An additional factor of safety is also applied when calculating the occupancy capacity of the entire shopping centre and a nominal occupancy loading is applied to all non-mall areas.
-For example, the occupancy load factor for shops and all other use tenancies should be taken as 4.0.
+An additional factor of safety is also applied when calculating the occupancy capacity of the entire shopping centre and a nominal occupancy load factor for shops and all other use tenancies should be taken as 4.0.
 Once established, all the figures should be added together to give the overall occupancy capacity of the entire shopping centre;